 Today the Company's deep IP bench is an unrecognized and unleveraged asset that it believes will be of significant size and value and be able to be used to secure additional non-dilutive debt financing.
-The Company expects to receive the results of the valuation in September 2023, and plans to host a webinar in September to review the Company's IP strategy and the outcome of the Metis valuation.
+The Company is identifying channels to communicate their IP strategy and the value of their IP/Food Tech to the market and its shareholders.